evarga/nfrs-guide/README.md

 Beware that a system can be 100% reliable while still having a catastrophic availability.
 This may happen if it mandates regular maintenance sessions with long downtimes.
 Albeit never experiencing any failure, these planned outages still hurt availability.

 A powerful way to portray the desired level of availability is via financial losses due to downtimes.
 The idea is to calculate how much it costs for a system to be unavailable for some period.
-A standard formula for measuring availability is a function of length of period and time while the system is unavailable:
+A standard formula for measuring availability as percentage is a function of length of period and time while the system is unavailable:

-$$\textrm{system availability} \left [% \right ]=100*\frac{\textrm{period length}-\textrm{downtime duration}}{\textrm{period length}}$$
+$$\text{system availability}=100*\frac{\text{period length}-\text{downtime duration}}{\text{period length}}$$

 It doesn't take too much to have fewer nines than desired.
 For example, having 30 minutes of downtime per month (assuming 30 days per month) results in 99.93% availability and with 50 minutes the availability drops to 99.88% (one nine is gone).
 The [percentage table](https://en.wikipedia.org/wiki/High_availability#Percentage_calculation) gives a quick overview of these dependencies.
 ```